-This years Fund information:
+This year's Fund information

-During the year the Shropshire Fund decreased in value by £19 million to be valued at £1.494 billion at the end of the year.
-The Fund decreased in value by 0.6% over the year and underperformed its benchmark by 1.2%.
-This is the first year in seven years the Fund has decreased in value, this was largely due to the fall in equity markets throughout the year.
+During the year the Shropshire Fund increased in value by £274 million to be valued at £1.768 billion at the end of the year.
+The Fund increased in value by 19.2% over the year and outperformed its benchmark by 4.9%.
+The Fund performance was very positive, this was largely due to equity markets performing very strongly throughout the year.

-The Shropshire Fund had a variety of positive and negative investment returns in a number of asset classes during the year.
-The strongest returns were experienced in Private Equity where the Fund's investments increased in value by a notable 19.9% in the year.
-The Fund has also achieved strong returns in Property rising by 14.3% and Infrastructure increasing by 11.8%.
-The Fund's allocation to Index Linked Bonds also increased by 1.9% in line with the index.
-However, Hedge Funds delivered a negative return of 3.5% and all of the equity managers with the exception of MFS delivered negative returns during the year.
+The Shropshire Fund had positive investment returns in a number of asset classes during the year.
+The strongest returns were experienced in global equities managed by Harris Associates where the Fund's investments increased in value by a notable 43.6%.
+The Fund's other active global equity managers also produced returns in excess of 30%.
+The Fund has also achieved strong returns in Infrastructure rising by 28.2%, UK Equity rising by 25.6% and Private Equity increasing by 16.5%.
+The combined fixed income portfolios (bonds) delivered a return of 11.7%.
+All managers delivered positive returns during the year.
 The Pensions Committee determine the strategic asset allocation for the Fund.
 This outlines the proportion of assets that the Fund invests in equities, bonds and alternative assets such as property.
 This is the most important decision that the Committee makes because it has the biggest impact on the long term returns of the Fund.